Progressive wear of the meniscus, mechanical symptoms and management strategies

 - discomfort during prolonged walking, climbing stairs, or squatting,

-- of the episodes of joint swelling,
+- episodes of joint swelling,

 Unlike traumatic injuries, blockages are often intermittent and less abrupt.